liamfit/demo-core-infra/README.md

-# terraform-workload1-infra
+# demo-core-infra

-This repo contains terraform config and pipelines to manage the AWS workload infrastructure.
+This repo contains terraform config and pipelines to manage the AWS core infrastructure for a given project.

 In this example we have API Gateway -> VPC link -> ALB -> ECS